 - Students must complete the internship requirement—10 weeks of full-time work (40 hours/week)—during the summer following the first year at the Ford School.
 Prior to completing the internship, students must be full-time MPP students in the Ford School for two semesters.
 Students must also return for at least one semester.

-- Strong preference is given to applicants with a demonstrated interest in and commitment to the City of Detroit or State of Michigan.
+- Strong preference is given to applicants with a demonstrated interest in and commitment to the City of Detroit.

 - Strong written and verbal communication skills are required.

-- Previous experience in local government, public service, or urban economic development desired.
+- Previous experience in local government, public service, social activism, or economic development desired.